 |Volume One — Article 3|

-The Renaissance was born in the torpid world of the fourteenth century.
+The Renaissance was born in the co-called Middle Ages of the fourteenth century.
 With masterful energy this revival of learning sought to restore the thought and culture, the spirit and aspiration, of classical times.
-The classical Greeks and Romans had taught that there is fulfillment for men in this life.
-And fulfillment, they said, is found in the search for beauty, for life, for value, for position and reward.
-This was their "righteousness."
+The classical Greeks and Romans of the pre-Christian era had taught that there is "fulfillment" for men in this life.
+And ultimate fulfillment, they said, is found in the search for beauty, for life, for value, for position and reward.

 Men like Augustine sought to extend this ideal to all mankind.
-They conceived of an ideal Christian society governed by the church.
-They claimed that the kingdom of God on earth was established by the growth of the Catholic Church.
-They turned men's faith from a heavenly righteousness and their hope from a heavenly city whose Builder and Maker is God, to the growth and enlargement of an earthly church and the society of the church on earth.
+They conceived of an ideal new world-wide Christian society governed by the church.
+They claimed that the kingdom of God on earth was being established by the growth of the Catholic Church.
+They turned men's faith from Christ's forgiveness, imputed righteousness, and the hope of a heavenly city whose Builder and Maker is God, to the growth and enlargement of an earthly church and the society of the church on earth.

-The result was the development of a religious absolutism.
-Salvation was offered only through the sacraments of an earthly and corrupt priesthood.
-The forms of religion were multiplied and the people were burdened with rigorous actions.
+The result was the development of a system of salvation offered only through the sacraments of an earthly and corrupt priesthood.
+The forms of religion were multiplied and the people were burdened with rigorous repetitious ceremonialism.
 The age was dark.
 For more than a thousand years the Western world was sunken in an ignorant stupor, filled with superstition and fear, and abounding only in filth, disease and vice.

-Finally the true light again began to dawn upon men.
+Finally the true light of God's word, the bible, again began to dawn upon men.
 The abominations of Romanism so disgusted society that the world was ripe for the Reformation.
 And the great Reformation truth was to revive the doctrine of justification by faith.
 As in apostolic times, men were taught not to look to this life, nor to any earthly government or to the church of God on this earth, for fulfillment.

 It was an exciting time to be alive, not only because of the Reformation, but also because the Renaissance had already gripped the hearts and minds of people.
-Realizing the inhibitions and shackles imposed on human minds by the Catholic Church, men saw deliverance in classical wisdom revealed to them by Byzantine and Islamic scholars.
-They were filled with a love of learning and of freedom, a desire for the cultivation of the arts and sciences, and a dedication to human progress.
-They saw the promise of fulfillment in this life through human effort, art and ingenuity.
+Realizing the inhibitions and shackles imposed on human minds by the distortions of the Catholic Church, men vainly sought deliverance in classical wisdom revealed to them by Greek, Byzantine and Islamic scholars.
+They were filled with a passion for learning and freedom, a desire for the cultivation of the arts and sciences, and a dedication to human progress.
+They became obsessed with the promise of fulfillment in this life through human effort, art and ingenuity.

-But the ancient antithesis between primitive Christianity and Greco-Roman thought was a fundamental barrier to the union of the Renaissance and the Reformation.
+But the ancient differences between true apostolic Christianity and Greco-Roman thought were a fundamental barrier to the union of the Renaissance and the Reformation.
 The faith and hope of the Reformation were in heaven; for the Renaissance they were on earth.
-The means and end of the Reformation were found in Jesus; for the Renaissance they were found in man.
+The means and end of the Reformation were found in Jesus Christ; for the Renaissance they were found in man.
 The concern of the Reformation was spiritual; for the Renaissance it was material.
-The interest of the Reformation was in the revealed and the dogmatic; for the Renaissance it was in the rational and the experimental.
+The interest and focus of the Reformation was in the revealed and the dogmatic truths of the bible; for the Renaissance it was in the rational and the experimental.

 Few Renaissance scholars embraced the Reformation.
 Most of them broke with it and determinedly fought it.
 Even such a man of great learning and conviction as Erasmus, with his inestimable contribution to the Reformation, ended by breaking with Luther.